 You can tell who is a Pro freelancer by their prices and by the "Pro verified" marking on their gig list.
 You also specifically look for Pros by selecting the "Pro Service" button on:

 Fiverr's community-based rating system still works like a charm, while Upwork's vetting process seems to have mostly backfired at this point.
-No matter whichever platform you choose, you should do your research on your potential freelancers either way, as at this point, every freelancing websites has problems with fake profiles.
+No matter whichever platform you choose, you should do your research on your potential freelancers either way, as at this point, every freelancing website has problems with fake profiles.

 Upwork's profile is resume-based; Fiverr's profile is more visual.
 Freelancer Profiles of both of these platforms have a lot in common.
 The difference is in the approach they've adopted.

 Upwork's profile reads more like a resume and mostly resembles a LinkedIn profile.
 There's an emphasis on statistics like how many Upwork jobs the freelancers have successfully finished, how many hours they've worked, how much they've earned via the platform, and other potentially useful information.
-There is also the usual resume stuff such as freelancer's education and work history.
+There is also the usual resume stuff such as the freelancer's education and work history.

 Fiverr's interface is more about directing you to individual gigs rather than freelancer profiles.
 Even on the profile, the seller's gigs are front-and-center.
 This design is showing you everything the freelancer can do.
 From these gigs, you can click through to the gigs to see more examples of past works.